A non-unitary approach to the $q$-deformation of $\mathrm{SL}(2,\mathbb{R})$: Introduction

 \subsection{Related works.}

 Our work is inspired by earlier developments due to De Commer and Dzokou Talla \cites{DCDTsl2R, DCDTinvariant, DCinduction}, still only concerning $\mathrm{SL}(2,\mathbb{R})$.
-As already mentioned, these authors classified the simple unitarizable non-degenerate $R_q(\mathfrak{g}, K)$-modules, which amounts to a description of the spectrum of $C^*_q(G)$.
+As already mentioned, these authors classified the simple unitarizable non-degenerate $R_q(\mathfrak{g},K)$-modules, which amounts to a description of the spectrum of $C^*_q(G)$.
 Their method is quite similar to the original approach of Bargmann \cite{BargmannSL2R} in the classical setting.
 They also defined in \cite{DCDTinvariant} a $q$-analogue of the regular representation.
 In the recent preprint \cite{DCinduction}, De Commer determined which irreducible representations of $C^*_q(G)$ are weakly contained in the regular one.
 Moreover, he introduced an induction procedure within the framework of Doi--Kopinen modules.
-It essentially produces the same representations as our parabolic induction although the two approaches are quite different.
+We refer to the sixth section for a comparison with our own approach.

 In this paper, we are no longer exclusively concerned with the operator algebraic framework.
-In particular, the classical limit is analyzed in a purely algebraic way using the $\mathbb{A}$-form $U_{\mathbb{A}}(\mathfrak{g})$.
+In particular, the classical limit is analyzed in a purely algebraic way using the $\mathbb{A}$-form $U_{\mathbb{A}}(\mathfrak{g})$, by contrast with previous works \cites{DCFlo1, DCFlo2, Blanchard}.
 In an accompanying paper \cite{YGE} though, we will draw inspiration from this algebraic treatment to construct a continuous field of $q$-deformed reduced group C*-algebras $\{ C^*_{\mathrm{red},q}(G)\}_{q \in \mathbb{R}^*_+}$ specializing to the classical reduced group C*-algebra at $q = 1$.
-Let us also point out that the authors of \cites{DCDTsl2R, DCDTinvariant, DCinduction} introduced an extra parameter $t$ in their deformation, each value of that parameter corresponding to a distinct conjugate of $\mathrm{SL}(2,\mathbb{R})$ in $\mathrm{SL}(2,\mathbb{C})$.
-Here we restrict to the case $t = 0$ corresponding to $\mathrm{SL}(2,\mathbb{R})$ itself.

-If $G$ is a complex semisimple group, the representation theory of $R_q(\mathfrak{g}, K)$ and $C^*_q(G)$ have already been investigated.
+If $G$ is a complex semisimple group, the representation theory of $R_q(\mathfrak{g},K)$ and $C^*_q(G)$ have already been investigated.
 The irreducible representations of the former have been classified by Voigt--Yuncken \cite{VoigtYuncken}*{Theorems 6.47 and 6.48}.
 The same authors also proved an analogue of the Plancherel formula \cite{VYplancherel}, see also \cite{BuffRoche}.
 Moreover, a description of a large part of the spectrum of $C^*_q(G)$ is due to Arano \cites{Arano1,Arano2}.
 The specific case of $\mathrm{SL}(2,\mathbb{C})$ was studied in detail by Pusz and Woronowicz \cites{PWLorentz, PWRep}.